 What Is Meant by Computer Architecture?

 Computer architecture comprises rules, methods, and procedures that describe the execution and functionality of the entire computer system.
 In general terms, computer architecture refers to how a computer system is designed using compatible technologies.
-This article will tell you how computer architecture is classified into a disciplinary method.
+This tutorial will explain how computer architecture is classified into a disciplinary method.

 History of Computer Architecture

 The term architecture in computer literature signifies the efforts of Sir Lyle R. Johnson and Sir Frederick P. Brooks, members of the Machine Organization department, in 1959.
-Sir Johnson noted his description of formats, instruction types, hardware limitations, along with speed improvements.
-These were at the level of system architecture, a term that is more useful than machine organization.
-Succeedingly, a computer user can use that term in many less precise methods.
+Sir Johnson noted his description of formats, instruction types, hardware limitations, and speed improvements.
+These were at the system architecture level, a term more useful than machine organization.
+A computer user can use that term in many less precise methods.

 Earlier, computer architects designed computer architecture on paper.
 It was then directly built into a final hardware form.
-Later, they assembled computer architecture designs materially in the form of transistor-transistor logic (TTL) computers.
-By the 1990s, new computer architectures are typically built, examined, and tweaked inside another computer architecture, in a computer architecture simulator, or the interior part of an FPGA, as a microprocessor before perpetrating to the ultimate hardware form.
+Later, they assembled computer architecture designs materially using transistor-transistor logic (TTL) computers.
+By the 1990s, new computer architectures were typically built, examined, and tweaked inside another computer architecture, in a computer architecture simulator, or the interior part of an FPGA, as a microprocessor before perpetrating to the ultimate hardware form.

 Types of Computer Architecture